 The Google Display Network is a collection of over 200 million sites, apps, and videos where your Google ads can appear.
 As this network reaches 90% of global internet users, joining will greatly increase the number of eyes on your ads.

 The value for GDN boils right down to reach and affordability.
 Prospecting, brand awareness, and remarketing can come with a hefty price tag when pursued for traditional search ads.
 GDN, by comparison, bypasses a lot of costly competition from other networks.

 With Google's search ads, you're essentially throwing out a wide net, which can be largely hit-or-miss, both with whom you're targeting and with how you're spending.

-Google's Display Network, on the other hand, allows you to define your audience in a way search engines can't.
+Google's Display Network allows you to define your audience in a way search engines can't.
 Since you can target more than just keywords, you aren't limited to the Google results page.
 Instead, GDN allows you to target websites by audience affinities, in-market segments, and custom intent keywords.
 You can even hand-pick website placements that fit your target audience.